kataras/iris/README.md

 Iris does not force you to use any specific ORM or template engine.
 With support for the most used template engines, you can quickly craft the perfect application.

+Iris is built on top of fasthttp (http basic layer), net/http middleware will not work by default on Iris, but you can convert any net/http middleware to Iris, see [middleware](https://github.com/iris-contrib/middleware) repository to see how.

+If for any personal reasons you think that Iris+fasthttp is not suitable for you, but you don't want to miss the unique features that Iris provides, you can take a look at the [Q web framework](https://github.com/kataras/q).

 ## Benchmarks

 [This Benchmark suite](https://github.com/smallnest/go-web-framework-benchmark) aims to compare the whole HTTP request processing between Go web frameworks.